 Some patients with acute myeloid leukemia (AML) have a specific genetic mutation (abnormality) in their leukemia cells called the FLT3/ITD mutation.
 Patients with this mutation are more likely to experience a relapse of their disease after standard chemotherapy.
 Having an allogeneic stem cell transplant (receiving healthy stem cells from a matched donor) is recommended after chemotherapy in these patients to reduce the risk of the leukemia coming back.

-In this study, researchers want to see if taking the investigational drug gilteritinib lowers the risk of AML recurrence after an allogeneic stem cell transplant.
+In this study, researchers want to see if taking the drug gilteritinib lowers the risk of AML recurrence after an allogeneic stem cell transplant.
 Gilteritinib (also called ASP2215) may help kill leukemia cells by blocking the pathways that FLT3-positive cells use to grow and divide.
 Patients will be randomly assigned to receive gilteritinib or a placebo (inactive pill).
 Gilteritinib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: